Meteor-Community-Packages/meteor-autoform/README.md

 ## Dates

-Dealing with dates and time zones can be tricky, so here are some tips for using JavaScript `Date` objects with autoforms:
+By default, a schema field with `type: Date` will generate an input element with `type=date`.
+You can override the type on each `afFieldInput` or `afQuickField` helper if you want to use a `datetime` or `datetime-local` input instead.
+Here are some tips for using each input type.

 *Consider using the [moment and moment-timezone](http://momentjs.com/) libraries to make this easy.*